nangekhe/PHYSICAL-FITNESS-PERSONAL-MANAGEMENT-SYSTEM/README.md

 - To create a user’s management module that will allow a personalized clients physical fitness activities, login.
 - To create a system that will allow users to input target work out for the day
-- To create a system that will calculate the amount of calories lost during the work out
+- To create a system that will show the amount of calories on foods
 - To create a system that will show different types of physical fitness work outs
-- Work out summary

 ## Users
 Trainers